TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/endat3_example.md

 ## Features Demonstrated

 The diagnostic application demonstrates:

-- **Foreground Communication:**
+### Foreground Communication
 - DATA0-DATA7: Activate different LPF send lists (configurable encoder data)
 - DATA: General data with background data
 - DATANOP: Data without background data
 - RESET: Encoder reset functionality (hard reset or soft reset)
 - CLEAR: Reset encoder states (F, W, REF flags)
 - ECHO: Measure propagation time for cable delay compensation
 - RATE: Data rate configuration command (note: only 12.5 Mbps is currently supported)
 - HELLO: Initialization sequence to wake up encoder on power-up and establish EnDAT3 communication

-- **Background Communication:**
+### Background Communication
 - NOP: No operation
 - READ: Read from encoder memory
 - WRITE: Write to encoder memory
 - RECONFIGURE: Reconfigure encoder parameters
 - AUTH: Authenticate with user level and password
 - PROTECT: Set memory protection levels
 - SETPASS: Set password for user level
 - LOCATE: Encoder location function

-- **Operating Modes:**
+### Operating Modes
 - Host trigger mode: Command-driven communication
-  - Periodic trigger mode: Automatic position updates via IEP timer
+- Periodic CMP/CAP trigger mode: Automatic position updates via IEP compare/capture events
-  - Continuous mode: Non-stop position fetching

-- **Data Display:**
+The EnDAT3 diagnostic application supports two types of periodic trigger modes for continuous position sampling as described in \ref ENDAT3_OPERATING_MODES.

+#### CMP Mode (Compare Event Mode)
+- Implementation: UART command 3 demonstrates this mode using position command `ENDAT3_REQ_DATA0`
+- Configuration: Uses a user-defined compare value to trigger sampling events
+- IEP Counter Reset: Uses CMP0 by default (skip if reset is handled differently)
+- Notification: Firmware triggers an Arm® Cortex®-R5F interrupt after receiving encoder response

+#### CAP Mode (Capture Event Mode)
+- Implementation: UART command 4 demonstrates this mode using position command `ENDAT3_REQ_DATA0`
+\cond SOC_AM243X
+- Router Configuration for CAP6/CAP7 (LATCH_IN0/LATCH_IN1) via TIMESYNC router and CAP0 via GPIOMUX router (requires external GPIO connection)
+    - This example configures the TIMESYNC/GPIOMUX router to use IEP SYNC OUT0 as an input signal for the CAP6/CAP7/CAP0 events.
+This configuration includes:
+        - CMP1: Generates SYNC OUT0 signal (skip if not using SYNC OUT0)
+    - NOTE: All router configuration is optional if this signal path isn't needed
+\endcond
+\cond (SOC_AM263PX || SOC_AM261X)
+- XBAR Configuration for CAP6/CAP7 (LATCH_IN0/LATCH_IN1)
+    - This example configures the XBAR for routing EPWM SYNC OUT as input to CAP using SysConfig
+    - Customization: XBAR settings can be modified for alternative inputs
+    - NOTE: XBAR routing configuration is optional if not needed
+\endcond
+- NOTE: When using different CAP events instead of the ones used in SDK example, ensure all related configurations (source selection, signal routing, etc.) are properly done.
+- Notification: Firmware triggers an R5F interrupt after receiving encoder response

+#### Important Notes for Periodic Mode

+1. Initialization: Send the command once in host trigger mode before switching to periodic mode.
+Refer the `endat3_process_periodic_command()` function in the example code, which calls required functions for `ENDAT3_REQ_DATA0`.
+2. CMP Resource Allocation
+    - Avoid using CMP0 if it's already used to IEP counter reset
+    - Avoid using CMP1/CMP2 if they're used to SYNC OUT generation
+    - Avoid sharing CMP events across different channels or instances of EnDAT3 or other encoders.
+Each CMP event must be assigned exclusively to a single encoder channel.
+3. Modifying Commands in Periodic Mode
+    - Default: `ENDAT3_REQ_DATA0` is used by default
+    - To use a different command:
+        - First modify the `endat3_process_periodic_command()` function in example code
+        - Before switching to periodic mode, send this command once using in host trigger mode
+        - Ensure all prerequisite APIs are called to properly set up command data.
+Refer the `endat3_diagnostic_main()` function in the example code to identify all required API calls for specific command.

+### Data Display
 - High Priority Frame (HPF): Position data and status
 - Low Priority Header (LPH): Frame count and communication status
 - Low Priority Frame (LPF): Additional data with Frame ID
 - CRC verification for all frame types
 - Error and warning flag interpretation

 ## Features Not Supported